datfoosteve/textEditor/README.md

 ![Demonstration of the finished Unit 19 Homework being used in the browser and then installed.](https://i.imgur.com/T785Iub.gif)

-The following image shows the application's `manifest.json` file:
+The following animation shows the application's `manifest.json` file:

 ![Demonstration of the finished Unit 19 Homework with a manifest file in the browser.](https://i.imgur.com/93ImloZ.gif)

-The following image shows the application's registered service worker:
+The following animation shows the application's registered service worker:

 ![Demonstration of the finished Unit 19 Homework with a registered service worker in the browser.](https://i.imgur.com/70UdpiX.gif)

-The following image shows the application's IndexedDB storage:
+The following animation shows the application's IndexedDB storage:

 ![Demonstration of the finished Unit 19 Homework with a IndexedDB storage named 'jate' in the browser.](https://i.imgur.com/w19eR5P.gif)